W553Li/ToDoList/README.md

 # ToDoList

-This ToDoList was made with the usage/assistance of a coding tutorial (https://www.youtube.com/watch?v=Ttf3CEsEwMQ) made by Dev Ed.
-Various features such as the animations, core functions, and backend were designed with the tutorial while other aspects such as parts of the CSS and a few other functions were designed by myself.
+This is a web-based ToDoList containing features such as animations, auto size scaling, clear/check all buttons, functioning frontend and backend.
+Event-listeners are used for control of the list items and animations together with a vanilla HTML, CSS, and JavaScript frontend.
+The backend of the ToDoList utilizes local storage to maintain the list items and preserve them between startups.